justindthomas/silamoney/README.md

     let handle = handle_line.trim_end();

-    // This section defines the addresses used in the call to Sila's API
+    // This section defines the addresses used in the call to Sila's API;
-    // address: the user's ethereum address
-    let address = H160::from_str("0x...")
-        .expect("couldn't parse address");

     // app_address: the address of your application as registered with Sila let app_address = H160::from_str("0x...")